Simple Guide To Building An Email Marketing Guide For Your Small Business

 How to build an email marketing list for your small business

-We’ve finally come to the central part of our guide!
 Here are some of the top tips for building a great email marketing list for your small business.

-1. Smart form placements with enticing offers
+1. Use smart form placements with enticing offers

 But you need an offer.
 You can’t just put in a form asking for an email without offering anything in return.
 Customers want to know why they should give you their email, which could be anything from:

-• Getting insights and information from a newsletter they won’t get anywhere else;
+• Getting insights and information from a newsletter they won’t get anywhere else

-• Gaining exclusive access to products and pre-sales;
+• Gaining exclusive access to products and pre-sales

-• Behind-the-scenes or bonus content;
+• Behind-the-scenes or bonus content

-• A welcome discount of 10%;
+• A welcome discount of 10%

-• And so on.
+• And so on

 Another thing to consider is you want to make the forms obvious but not intrusive.
 It’s an extra reminder for customers to sign up rather than a glaring neon sign that blocks them from anything else on the page.